Community Based Sentencing in Tasmania

 - they must notify Community Corrections of any change of address or employment within 2 days

 - they must not leave Tasmania without permission

 - they must attend as directed any educational and other programs.

-If the defendant does not comply with all of the conditions of the order, or if they have acted aggressively towards a probation officer or supervisor, they can be penalised by a fine of up to $1,540.00 or imprisonment for up to 3 months.
-In addition the community service order might be increased or they may be re-sentenced for the original offence.
+If the defendant does not comply with all of the conditions of the order, or if they have acted aggressively towards a probation officer or supervisor, they can be penalised by a fine of up to 10 penalty units or imprisonment for up to three months.
+In addition, the community service order might be increased or they may be re-sentenced for the original offence.